Exawind/amr-wind/docs/sphinx/user/inputs_ABL_meso_forcing.rst

    complicated MMC modeling scenarios, e.g., with complex background conditions and/or uncertainty in the mesoscale data.
 The default is apply the :input_param:`ABLMesoForcing*.forcing_scheme` for the full mesoscale profile over the entire microscale domain.
-Other options include "indirectToConstant" and "indirectToDirect".
+Other options include "directToConstant", "indirectToConstant", and "indirectToDirect".

    When blending to a constant forcing profile, the slope of the forcing profile at the transition height (specified by